TaylaJBall/Minds-Together/README.md

 ## Testing

-Start as you mean to go on - and get used to writing a TESTING.md file from the very first project!

-Testing requirements aren't massive for your first project, however if you start using a TESTING.md file from your first project you will thank yourself later when completing your later projects, which will contain much more information.

 Use this part of the README to link to your TESTING.md file - you can view the example TESTING.md file [here](milestone1-testing.md)

 ## Credits

-👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)

-The Credits section is where you can credit all the people and sources you used throughout your project.

 ### Code Used